sa3oud/neurocam/README.md

-# NeuroCam 🌀🍄
-Psychedelic camera app: shoot reality, pick your molecule, re-trip anytime.
+ camera app: shoot reality, pick your theme and explore a new vision